dauwhe/wpub-explainer/README.md

 If a table of contents exists, the user agent **must** provide a way for the user to request the table of contents and have it displayed in some form.

-## Content Model

-Whatever works on the web.
-In particular, unlike EPUB, the HTML serialization of HTML5 is encouraged.

-> Note: there is no list of core media types.

-## Synchronized media

-## Implementation issues
-### Local storage
-### Service workers
-### Packaging

-The web packaging spec is designed around HTTP requests and responses, which among other things means that you must know the media type of a resource to package it.

-## Scripting

-	Defer; unknown if this will be needed (maybe in PWP or EPUB4)

-## Page transition
-	Defer; unknown if this will be needed

-## Personalization
-	User to reading environment
-	Author to reading environment

-## Security

-### Scripting

-### Integrity

-## Privacy

-## Archiving